 This Duwancho is exceptional.
-It presents lovely notes of lavender and blueberry yoghurt, and it's the best Ethiopian we've found so far this year.
+It presents lovely notes of Strawberry, Orange, and Papaya, and it's the best Ethiopian we've found so far this year.
 It's juicy, sugary, and complex out the whazoo...
 No wonder it's named for an Ethiopian fruit!

 We sourced this coffee with our friends at Falcon Coffee.